Xalsar/Xalsar-coffee-code/README.md

 I also used other minor tools, like Prettier plugins, to make the development process easier.

-# MVST Challenge
+# XCG Challenge

-We're thrilled that you've made it to our MVST coding challenge!
+We're thrilled that you've made it to our XCG coding challenge!
 We are rooting for your success and hope to meet you in the challenge review! 🚀 If you have anything that we can help you with, just open an issue in the Github repo that was provided to you.

 ## How to get started